comworkio/comwork-cloud-wiki/code.md

 Yet another "_gitpod like environment_" with the real tools you're using locally everyday.

-It embed our everyday tools and CLI like docker, docker-compose, k3d, k9s, kubectl, kubeseal, terraform, terragrunt, node, python, ansible, lt, gcloud, jq, yq and you'll be able to add more tools in your instance using the apt command directly on the terminal.
+It embed our everyday tools and CLI like docker, docker-compose, k3d, k9s, kubectl, kubeseal, terraform, terragrunt, node, python, ansible, lt, gcloud, jq, yq, etc. You can add more tools in your instance using the apt command directly on the terminal.

 You also get a complete access to the compute instance hosting this web IDE, like it's your own one.